georgecharatsaris/Aspect-Based-Sentiment-Analysis-on-Airline-Reviews/README.md

 # Useful Files

-- airlines:
-- airports:
-- aircrafts:
-- misc:
+- airlines:names of the airlines included in the dataset
+- airports:names of the airports included in the dataset
+- aircrafts:names of the aircrafts included in the dataset
+- misc:names of the products, companies, foods, etc., included in the dataset
-- Word2Vec embeddings:
+- Word2Vec embeddings:domain-specific word embeddings trained on the dataset
+- contractions: contractions dictionary

 # Installation